laderast/gradual_shiny/readme.md

 ## A gRadual Introduction to Shiny

 Welcome to the workshop!
-We'll introduce you to the basics behind Shiny, an easy to use web application framework.
-We'll learn the basics by building a data exploration app piece by piece.
+We'll introduce you to the basics behind Shiny, an easy to use web application framework in R. We'll learn the basics by building a data exploration app piece by piece.

 01) Getting the basics down
 02) What are reactives for?